g-troiani/Finance/README.md

 ```
 > *Note:* The name of the Python file matches the name of the original notebook.

-Alternatively, you may want to transform all your notebooks in one go.
+Alternatively, you may want to transform all the notebooks in one go.
 To this end, you can run the following command to convert all notebook files found in the project root directory and under any of its sub-folders.
 ```
 kedro jupyter convert --all
 ```